freenandes/topo-da-mente/content/note/jim-orourke.md

 ---
 ## The Ground Below Above Our Heads

 Flawless progression, multi-layered, deep and entrancing.
+It starts as a humming, roaring soundscape and develops into unique trains of sound that hypnotizes you.
 I use this for creativity sessions, more for drawing and painting.
 It’s quite inspiring to me.

 Beautiful, minimal cover with an enigmatic symbol in the center of a lizard of some sort arranged in a circle.